-The identity of the axeman remains a mystery, and he was never apprehended.
+The axeman was never apprehended, and his identity remains a mystery.
 He first struck on May 22nd 1918, breaking into the home of grocer Joseph Maggio and his wife Catherine.
 After meticulously chiseling a wooden panel out of the back door to enter the property, the axeman murdered the sleeping couple, cutting their throats with a straight razor.
 After slitting their throats, he hacked at both victim’s heads with an axe before changing out of his bloody clothes and leaving.
 The pair were found shortly after by Joseph’s brothers Jake and Andrew, who lived next door.
 Joseph initially survived the brutal attack, but died shortly after.
 Catherine died immediately, her throat cut so deeply that her head was nearly severed.

-A police investigation ruled out robbery, as a variety of valuables had not been taken during the attack.
+A police investigation ruled out robbery, as clearly visible valuables had not been taken during the attack.
 The straight razor used in the attack was later discovered in a neighbouring garden and was found to belong to Andrew Maggio, who ran a nearby barber’s shop.
 As a result Maggio became the prime suspect of the investigation, but he was ultimately released after a lengthy questioning.

 The axeman struck again a little over a month later, on June 27th 1918.
 Again breaking into a home attached to a grocery store in the early hours of the morning, he proceeded to attack Louis Besumer and his mistress Harriet Lowe.
 Besumer was struck in the temple with an axe and Lowe was hit above the ear.
 Both survived the attack with severe injuries, and Besumer was initially arrested after Lowe accused him of carrying out the attack, serving nine months in prison before being acquitted.
 Lowe died as a result of her injuries five weeks later.